gabrielblanco2007/my-first-web-page/README.md

-# my-first-web-page
+# A little example of a basic blog page
-A basic blog page in html and css
+A basic blog page in html with css